Skip to main content

 Not all kids headphones are suitable for toddlers.

 Most headphones for kids come with a volume limit.
-But not all are suitable for toddlers.
+However, not all are suitable for toddlers.

-The fact is, kids younger than 36 months have more sensitive hearing that gets injured easier.
+Kids younger than 36 months have more sensitive hearing which gets injured more easily.

-According to research, sources here: Neitzel & Fligor, WHO, and NIDCD, it’s recommended to keep 8-hour noise exposure under 80-85 dBa for kids in general.
+According to research here: Neitzel & Fligor, WHO, and NIDCD, it’s recommended to keep 8-hour noise exposure under 80-85 dBa for kids in general.

-But to keep toddlers safe and avoid noise induced hearing loss, keep the noise exposure lower, under 70-75 dBA.
+For toddlers keep the noise exposure under 70-75 dBA.

-Many headphones meant for kids only limit the volume to around 85 -90 dB, which is too loud for toddlers.
+Many headphones made for kids only limit the volume to 85-90 dB.
+This is too loud for toddlers.

-Make sure to give your toddler headphones with a volume limit under 80 dB.
+Toddler headphones should preferably have a volume limit under 80 dB.

 68.5% of kids and toddler headphones tests went over the limits advertised by the manufacturer.